tufty317/LPYC_3/README.md

 The report is available on the GLA Datastore, available here https://data.london.gov.uk/dataset/london-s-population-of-young-children---current-and-future

 Links to the original data sources are provided in the report.
 This folder only includes the data (in the folder Data_for_Github) needed to create the charts, together with the R scripts (in the folder Scripts_for_Github).
-Also the charts without titles are included in the folder Charts_for_Github.
+The charts without titles are included in the folder Charts_for_Github.

 Some data files could not be uploaded as they are larger than Github's maximum permitted.
-Please contact Veronica who can provide these on request.
+These can be provided on request.

 For this and any other queries and comments please contact Veronica Tuffrey at the Greater London Authority (Veronica.Tuffrey@london.gov.uk)

 Number;	Script; Data file(s);

 11_A;	Schools_boroughs_lines_primary_20240514.Rmd;	london_SF_primary_schools.csv;
                                                 London_orNot_SF_primary_schools.csv